 About this Recipe

 This hot beverage is perfect for relaxing and comforting sore throats.
 I love having it on early mornings as it's a very warming drink.
 It's one of my favorite home remedies for sore throat.

 Black Tea or No Black Tea?

-There are two ways to make this recipe, one using black tea, and the other just a simple combination of hot water, lemon juice, and honey.
+There are two ways to make this lemon honey tea, one using black tea, and the other just a simple combination of hot water, lemon juice, and honey.

-It's really up to you how you would like to enjoy this recipe and taste preferences.
+It's really up to you how you would like to enjoy this recipe and your taste preferences.

 Why You'll Love This Recipe

 Easy 5-minute recipe: This lemon tea is made with just five ingredients and is ready in just 5 minutes, and is a natural remedy for cough.

 Variations: You can adjust this recipe according to your taste, and I've listed below a few variations and add-ins for this recipe.